Canon 1 A Judge Shall Uphold the Integrity and Independence of the Judiciary

 (10) Sections 5B (political activity to secure appointment to public office).

-The Code exempts part-time magistrates from two restrictions on business activity, the duty to avoid financial and business dealings with persons likely to come before the magistrate's court, and the duty to avoid business activity that has a major effect on the economic life of the community.
-In a small community, it may be difficult for a magistrate to avoid business dealings with persons likely to come before the magistrate's court, and even a moderately-sized business venture may have a major effect on the community's economic life.
-Thus, these restrictions could make it impossible for a part-time magistrate to carry on outside business activity in order to supplement his or her part-time judicial salary.
-Part-time magistrates remain subject to Section 4D(4), which requires that they manage their financial dealings to minimize the number of cases in which they are disqualified.
+The Code exempts part-time magistrate judges from two restrictions on business activity, the duty to avoid financial and business dealings with persons likely to come before the magistrate judge 's court, and the duty to avoid business activity that has a major effect on the economic life of the community.
+In a small community, it may be difficult for a magistrate judge to avoid business dealings with persons likely to come before the magistrate judge's court, and even a moderately-sized business venture may have a major effect on the community's economic life.
+Thus, these restrictions could make it impossible for a part-time magistrate judge to carry on outside business activity in order to supplement his or her part-time judicial salary.
+Part-time magistrate judges remain subject to Section 4D(4), which requires that they manage their financial dealings to minimize the number of cases in which they are disqualified.
 They also remain subject to the disqualification provisions of Section 3E.
 They are also subject to Personnel Rule PX5.04, which regulates outside employment by court system employees.

 D. Special Masters.

-(1) A special master who is not an active judge, magistrate, or standing master shall comply with the following provisions of this Code:
+(1) A special master who is not an active judge, magistrate judge, or standing master shall comply with the following provisions of this Code:

 (a) Canon 1 (duty to uphold the integrity and independence of the judiciary);